BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 Let's create an empty file which will become our script.
 We'll give it the suffix `.sh` as that is the common convention for bash scripts.
-Make sure you're in the `Bash_Workshop` folder, then enter:
+Make sure you're in the `Bash_Workshop/Session4` folder, then enter:

 ```
 touch wellDone.sh